 The main causes of any imbalance that produces homelessness are almost always two: economic instability and difficulty in accessing housing.

-"Society currently regards the homeless as 'deficient', and thinks that if you need social assistance you are a failed person.
-Many of those experiencing this condition do not want to be identified in this way, and end up refusing even help them,” says Andrew Clarke.
+“Society currently views the homeless as 'deficient', and thinks that if you need social assistance you have failed as a person.
+Many of those who experience this condition do not want to be identified in this way, and end up refusing even help,” says Andrew Clarke.

 How can UBI help address homelessness?

-A basic income can help address homelessness (he's already proving it where it is tested) because it circumvents the stigma associated with need-based social care.
+A basic income can help address homelessness (he's already proving it where it is tested) because it bypasses the stigma associated with need-based social assistance.

-"Receiving payments from UBI will not be a stigmatizing experience because payments are offered to everyone," says Dr Clarke.
-“If everyone receives a basic income, no one can be considered different or deficient.
-Furthermore, if payments are universal, there is no need for a massive and inefficient bureaucracy that exists only to monitor people to make sure they only receive what they are entitled to".
+“Receiving UBI payments will not be a stigmatizing experience because the payments are offered to everyone,” says Dr Clarke.
+“If everyone receives a basic income, no one can be considered different or lacking.
+Furthermore, if payments are universal, there is no need for a massive, inefficient bureaucracy that exists only to monitor people to ensure they only receive what they are entitled to.”

 A UBI can also support low incomes and address the insecurity that comes with intermittent and casual work, a growing reality for many individuals.

-While on the one hand UBI can contribute to solving the problem of the income of the homeless, commitment is also needed on the other side: that of supply.
-First of all, we need to increase social housing: this will prevent a measure such as basic income from being "absorbed" by an increase in rental prices.
+While on the one hand the UBI can help solve the income problem of the homeless, commitment is also needed on the other side: that of supply.
+We need to increase social housing, first of all: this will prevent a measure such as basic income from being "absorbed" by an increase in rental prices.

 In summary: our current approach has failed.
 Our systems are marginalizing more and more people: economically, socially, physically.